Banking Information

 Using Your Bank Card

 Before leaving your home country, ask your bank if you can use your bank card (debit card) to withdraw money in Canada.
-If a PLUS, Cirrus or Maestro symbol appears on the back of your card, you may withdraw money from bank machines (ATMs) with the same symbol(s).
-ATMs are convenient but keep in mind that you will be charged a transaction fee each time you withdraw money.
+If an international card network symbols like Visa, Mastercard, PLUS, Cirrus or Maestro symbol appears on the back of your card, you may withdraw money from bank machines (ATMs) with the same symbol(s).
+ATMs are convenient but keep in mind that you may be charged a transaction fee and a foreign exchange rate fee each time you withdraw money.

 Choosing a Bank